CMS Missionaries 1929-1945

 (0) The mission station in Kajo-Keji was opened by Rev. Paul O’Bryan GIBSON who was based in Yei.
 This happen as a result of an invitation from Busu, who was one of the chiefs of the area.
 This chief had requested the District Commissioner of Yei to send a missionary to Kajo-Keji to open schools there.
 Gibson came to open Kajo-Keji Station in February 1929.
 Two teachers from the Nugent School in Loka were left in charge.

-(1) In December 1929, Rev. William Lee Mather GIFF (with his wife Agnes) was the first CMS missionary posted in Kajo-Keji.
+(1) In December 1929, Rev William Lee Mather & Mrs Agnes GIFF were the first CMS missionaries posted in Kajo-Keji.
 He left in December 1931 to fill a vacancy at the Nugent school in Loka.

 In February 1931 teacher Paulo Laka was appointed to the school in Kajo-Keji (minutes of Education Committee).

 (2) Then followed Rev. Herbert Gordon SELWYN with his family in 1931.
 They left because of medical reasons in November 1932.

 (3) Rev. Frederick James FINCH (DoB: 27 January 1901) was the third missionary.
 He came in January 1933.
 Their daughter Sheila Ann died of malaria in 1939.
 The Finch family left Kajo-Keji in December 1939.

 Rev. Finch trained the first Kuku students who became teachers.
 These were Elia Mononyi Mulukwat, Lazaro Tongu Kajonyiri, Yosepa Kiri Abe, Solomona Kenyi Monojasuk and Daudi Lodiong.

 (4) The last CMS missionary who lived in Kajo-Keji during that time was William Dermot KERR (1907-1975).
 He was in Kajo-Keji with his family from 1940 to 1945.